kzu/wsrelay/README.md

 interesting limitations, though:

   * The [free tier](https://azure.microsoft.com/en-us/pricing/details/signalr-service/)
-    has a limit of 20 concurrent connections and 20k messages
+    has a limit of 20 concurrent connections and 20k messages per day
   * SignalR itself ultimately exchanges JSON-serialized payloads as strings, meaning if you need to exchange binary payloads, you'd need to Base64-encode them, which increases the size of the transfered data and (for now?)